 Lastly, thank you for the most challenging, eye-opening, and thought-provoking years of my life.
 I have learned to become reflexive, introspective, and I will continue to take what I have learned here to help break the disconnect of what we actually see play out in practice in criminal law, when I continue my legal studies with me this year in London.
 Watch out world, I’m coming for you.”

 How Much Will it Cost?

 Tuition Fee Tables and a Tuition Fee Estimator can be found at http://carleton.ca/studentaccounts/.

 What can I Do in the Future?

-Employment possibilities in criminal justice are found traditionally in law enforcement, probation, parole and correctional services and in the private sector (community support services).
+Employment possibilities in criminal justice are found traditionally in law enforcement, probation, parole and correctional services and in the penal voluntary sector (community support services).
 Opportunities also exist in research, policy analysis and law reform within the government sector.
 Where can a degree in Criminology and Criminal Justice take you?
 There are many Career Paths to explore.

 Our top graduates are well qualified to go on to additional study at the graduate level in areas of criminology, legal studies, sociology and social work.
 Graduates also pursue specialized professional studies in fields such as law and social work.